 In 1914 they built a new home and such was the couple's friendliness to other settlers and itinerant bush clearers that they set aside a room for monthly church services, weddings and dances.
 It once also served as a polling booth presided over by Henry.
 The couple had nine children: Francis Edward b.
 16.10.1904; Dorothy (CHISHOLM) b.
 6.5.1907; Marjory Lillian (McKENZIE) b.
 18.1.1910; Eric Wilfred b.
 20.10.1912; Alan Charles b.
 28.1.1916; Nancy Isobel (BARKER) b.
 12.4.1918; twins Joyce (NOLAN) and Eunice (ROBERTSON) b.
 4.8.1920; and John Henry (Jack) b.
 24.6.1924.

 Nancy married in Adelaide and has lived in Port Pirie ever since.
 Joyce a nurse, married Michael Joseph (Danny) Nolan 1948 at Jibberding and has lived in Perth since then.
 Eunice married John Stanley (Jack) Robertson in Jibberding in 1941.
 Jack was a shearer and farmed a property on Wasley Road, East Buntine, leaving the farm to retire to Northam in 1970s.
 Jack Reudavey continued to farm the home property, retiring to Safety Bay, leaving his son Trevor as third generation owner.
-Henry died in Dalwallinu hospital 25.7.1946 and is buried in Dalwallinu Cemetery.
+Henry died in Dalwallinu hospital 25 July 1946 and is buried in Dalwallinu Cemetery.
 Grace continued to live on the Jibberding property until 1952 when she moved to Perth and then later to Capel to live with daughter Marj.
 In 1972 Grace was awarded the British Empire Medal for services to the community.
-Grace died on the 25.5.1979 at the Rowethorpe homes, Bentley, and her ashes are interred with Henry's.
+Grace died 25 May 1979 at the Rowethorpe homes, Bentley, and her ashes are interred with Henry's.